AIAUSA/goaia-home/_events/Track/tuff-camp.md

     Title: Schedule
   - template: text
     block: text
+    content: |-
-    content: "**  \nMorning and Afternoon Workouts** - runs along Lake Michigan, wooded trails, around Hope College and the city of Holland\n\n**Clinic Topics** - Biomechanics, Nutrition, Sports Psychology, Race Tactics, Training Tips, and more!\n\n**Social**
+     **Morning and Afternoon Workouts** - runs along Lake Michigan, wooded trails, around Hope College and the city of Holland

+     **Clinic Topics** - Biomechanics, Nutrition, Sports Psychology, Race Tactics, Training Tips, and more!

-      - Cookouts at the beach, competing in the Very Modern Pentathlon, and unique entertainment\n\nOver the years TUFF Camp has helped hundreds of athletes reach theri goals of being All-State and All-Conference by showing them how to train physically, mentally, and spiritually.  \nCome and join this elite group!"
+     **Social** - Cookouts at the beach, competing in the Very Modern Pentathlon, and unique entertainment

+     Over the years TUFF Camp has helped hundreds of athletes reach their goals of being All-State and All-Conference by showing them how to train physically, mentally, and spiritually.

+     Come and join this elite group!
     centered: true
   - template: title
     block: title